Research shows that around a quarter of all shots are played using a wedge so clearly they are a vital part of every golfer’s game.

-They can create birdies from fairways or save pars around the greens, but can also cause huge problems for golfers who struggle inside 120 yards.
-It is essential that the wedges you carry in your bag add to your game and assist scoring.
+They can create birdies or save pars, but can also cause problems for golfers who struggle around the greens if they are not using the right type of wedge for the shot.
+It is essential that the wedges you carry add to your game and assist scoring.

-Wedges appear basic clubs that are not as advanced in terms of technology, as a Driver or Iron, but this is untrue.
-Different types of wedges along with varying specifications mean you can really research and discover a wedge that is exactly suited to your game.
+Wedges may appear as basic clubs that are not as advanced in terms of technology as a driver or irons, but this is untrue.
+Different types of wedges along with varying specifications mean you should research and find a wedge that is suits to your swing and needs.

 Types of Wedges

 Wedges can be divided into four main types:

 The first and most common wedge is the pitching wedge.
 Typically with a loft between 44-48 degrees it is used primarily for full shots into greens and some longer chip shots.
 Most modern sets tend towards a lower lofted or stronger pitching wedge to blend in with longer-hitting iron designs, whilst also creating a need or gap for the, aptly named, gap wedge.

 Gap Wedges (GW)